graphql/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 ### Become a GraphQL Ambassador

-_(If you're nominating someone else, please use the Nomination form.)_

 GraphQL Ambassadors are trusted go-to community leaders driven by a passion for GraphQL projects and strive to nurture the growing GraphQL community through collaboration, education and outreach.